 - furniture meeting a cigarette resistance test

 - cover fabric, whether for use in permanent or loose covers, meeting a match resistance test and

 Houses in Multiple Occupation (HMO): Special requirements apply to types of properties known as Houses in Multiple Occupation (HMOs) which place special responsibilities on landlords and agents.
-To view detailed guidance on the licensing requirements visit the houses in multiple occupation page.
+Certain HMO’s will need to be licenced.
+To view detailed guidance on the licensing requirements visit the Houses in Multiple Occupation page.

 Duties on the Manager of an HMO: The Management of Houses in Multiple Occupation (Wales) Regulations 2006 and 2007 place specific duties on the manager of an HMO.
 Failure to comply with the regulations is a criminal offence, leading to fines of up to £5,000 on conviction.
 Details concerning the Management regulations including specific obligations on the occupiers can be found on the Management Responsibilities page.

 A Landlord must provide an EPC to prospective tenants.
 The EPC is valid for ten years.
 If there have been significant changes to a property which would have an impact on the EPC the landlord may choose to commission a new one, but they are not obliged to do so.